Matty Edwards

-Matthew Philip Edwards (born 1 August 1991) is an English born, Scottish footballer, who is currently unattached.
+Matthew Philip Edwards (born 1 August 1991) is an English-born Scottish footballer, who is unattached.
 He has played for Leeds United and Rochdale as a goalkeeper.

 Career

 Leeds United

 Born in Liverpool, England, Edwards started his career at Manchester United but never received a professional contract.
 He then continued his career playing in the youth teams at Leeds United.
 He signed his first professional contract for Leeds in 2008 aged 17.
 In January 2009 he joined Salford City on a month's loan deal, before he was released by Leeds in summer that year.

 Rochdale

 After his release by Leeds, he joined up with Keith Hill at Rochdale as cover for Kenny Arthur.
-He made his Rochdale debut on the 27 November 2010 in a 1–1 draw at home to Oldham Athletic, coming on as a substitute for injured Josh Lillis.
+He made his Rochdale debut on 27 November 2010 in a 1–1 draw at home to Oldham Athletic, coming on as a substitute for injured Josh Lillis.
 In December 2010 he signed a contract extension with Rochdale.
 In May 2011, Matty put pen-to-paper on yet another six-month deal at Spotland, which was later extended to the end of last season.

 Edwards made seven appearances for the first team in the 2011–12 season, before signing yet another short-term contract with the club.

 After the end of the 2012–13 season his contract was not renewed by Keith Hill.